open-telemetry/oteps/text/trace/0220-messaging-semantic-conventions-span-structure.md

 #### Settlement

-Messages can be settled in a variety of different ways:
+Messages can be settled in a variety of different ways.
+Different settlement strategies result in different delivery guarantees:

-* Settlement happens on the broker.
+* _At-most-once_: the intermediary settles the messages as it is sent to the consumer.
+No settlement operations happen on the consumer.
+* _At-least-once_: the consumer settles a message without awaiting an acknowledgment from the intermediary.
+* _Exactly-once_: the consumer settles a message and awaits an acknowledgment from the intermediary.
+This involves a round-trip exchange between the consumer and the intermediary.

-* Settlement operations are triggered manually by the user.
-* In callback scenarios settlement can be automatically triggered by messaging SDKs based on return values of callbacks.
+At-least-once and exactly-once settlement operations on the consumer can either be triggered manually by the user, or can be triggered automatically by messaging SDKs based on return values of callbacks.

-A "Settle" span should be created for every settlement operation, no matter which party triggered it.
+A "Settle" span should be created for every settlement operation that happens on the consumer (at-least-once and exactly-once).
 SDKs will, in some cases, auto-settle messages in push-scenarios when messages are delivered via callbacks.
 In cases where it is possible, it is recommended to create the "Settle" span as a child of the "Deliver" span.

 "Settle" spans should link to creation context of the messages that are settled, when possible.

-No settlement span should be created for "fire-and-forget" scenarios, where messages aren't settled at all.
+No settlement span should be created for at-most-once settlement scenarios, as those do not involve any settlement operations on the consumer side.

 ## Proposed changes and additions to the messaging semantic conventions